Current Conditions Lawn Tips

 Here are some tips to keep your lawn healthy, during the hot summer months.

-Your lawn needs 2-3" of rain or watering every week.
-Closer to 3" when temps are mid 80's and higher.
+Your lawn needs 1-3" of rain or watering every week.
+Closer to 2-3" when temps are mid 80's and higher for long periods.

 Water deep & infrequent.